ammarAlaliS/Capstone-project_CohetePage.github.oi/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
     Thank Microverse team for the opportunity to be a professional coder.
+    Original design idea by Cindy Shin in Behance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>